 "WREC-LP, Riverton, Sharptown, Mardela Springs" - legal

 "WREC-LP, Sharptown, Riverton, Mardela Springs" - not legal if the city on the license is Riverton.

 The "LP" only needs to be used at the top-of-the-hour for the legal ID.
 For example, if you want to use just "WREC" for the rest of your on-air imaging, that's OK as long as "WREC-LP, Riverton" is spoken at the top of the hour.

 LPFM is a non-commercial educational service.
 An LPFM station may be licensed only to non-profit or non-commercial entities.

 Did you know?

-With the exception of tobacco products, non-commercial stations can broadcast the original classic commercials aired in old time radio programs.
+With the exception of tobacco products (cigarettes, little cigars and smokeless tobacco), non-commercial stations can broadcast the original classic commercials aired in old time radio programs.

 An LPFM station may not retransmit, either terrestrially or via satellite, the signal of a full-power radio broadcast station.